Faysal-Ahmed-Aweys/Quiz-Game/README.md

 ### **Site Aims:**

-1. To present a general knowledge quiz game that tests the user's general knowlegge capacity.
+1. To present a general knowledge quiz game that tests the user's general knowledge capacity.
 2. To provide different levels of difficulties to make the quiz game fun and challenging.
 3. The site should be easy to navigate and instructions should be very clear.
-4. To randomise questions so the questions are not the same anytime the user plays the same difficulty.
+4. To randomise questions so the questions are not the same anytime the user plays the same difficulty again.
-4. To add a score counter on each game and display score feedback and feedback on how they did at the end of the game.
+4. To add a score counter on each game and display score feedback and text feedback on how they did at the end of the game.
 5. To add a countdown to answer each question so the user does not have time to google the answer if they don't know.
 6. To become an entertaining and useful game that increases the user's general knowlegde capacity.